Have you updated your Labor Compliance Posters since the start of the new year?

 Remember that regulatory updates are not always annual, but sometimes mid-year, and it is important that employers post these updates immediately upon their release.

 At KROST, we are a full-service CPA and consulting firm with a wealth of experience in the hospitality space.
 Our Restaurant Business Management department can help you navigate any of the challenges facing your business, from accounting processes to compliance, and even operational inefficiencies.
-If you would like to learn more about how we can assist you in achieving your business goals, please feel free to email Jeanette Fox at [email protected] for more information.
+If you would like to learn more about how we can assist you in achieving your business goals, please feel free to contact us for more information.
 We wish you a successful 2023!

 The California Restaurant Association offers free training and downloads for members.